 Introduction to the GStreamer Windows Setup

 Building GStreamer on Windows is not for the faint of heart!
-But if you need to build it from source, these directions should help you out.
+But if you need to build it from source, this GStreamer tutorial should help you out.

-Note that the software gets built in the Unix/POSIX-compatible MingGW/MSYS subsystem for Windows, so the instructions below assume at least some basic familiarity with Unix conventions.
+Note that the software is built in the Unix/POSIX-compatible MingGW/MSYS subsystem for Windows, so the instructions below assume at least some basic familiarity with Unix conventions.

 - Windows 10 Professional